tsg-iitkgp/OnBoarding/README.md

 ### What Once Nominated?

 Once nominated, the new TechCord should immediately go through the README of this repository and ask the previous TechCord to grant him permission to view the credentials' sheet.

+NOTE: **It is very important to read all the points mentioned in the etiquettes' section and follow (or amend) them.**

 Ethically, the newly nominated person should also gather experience of the former TechCord and Assistant TechCords and learn from their mistakes and experience and take note of the projects they have been working on.